 Thus the differences between the Mishneh Torah and the Guide of the Perplexed reflect Maimonides own intellectual process vis-à-vis the proofs for God’s existence.
 When he wrote the Mishneh Torah, Maimonides did not find the philosophical proof for the creation of the world convincing.
 The Aristotelian proof was a solid evidentiary foundation for God’s unity and incorporeality, but it was predicated on the notion of a preexistent world.
 Therefore, Maimonides described Abraham as an Aristotelian philosopher who taught others to recognize the One God, but who did not demand that they recognize the creation of the world.
 Apparently, because the creation of the world was a philosophically problematic position, Maimonides did not include it within the principles of the Torah as described in the Mishneh Torah.

-When he wrote the Guide of the Perplexed, Maimonides had formulated a philosophical proof predicated on the character of the heavens, thus strengthening the claim that the world was indeed created by God.
+About ten years later, having completed his imposing halakhic compendium and thus able to invest more time and energy on philosophical issues, Maimonides would reach important conclusions regarding the issue of creation versus eternity.
+When he wrote the Guide of the Perplexed, Maimonides formulated a philosophical proof predicated on the irregular character of the heavens, thus strengthening the claim that the world was indeed created by God.
 Having found this evidence, he offered a new portrayal of Abraham: Now he is a prophet who has discovered the concept of creation and has taught it to mankind.
 Maimonides found a basis for this in those verses where Abraham explicitly mentions the relationship between God and heaven.
 Therefore, in the Guide of the Perplexed, Maimonides added that the creation of the world is one of the main principles of the Pentateuch.
 Furthermore, after writing the Guide of the Perplexed, he returned to his Commentary on the Mishnah and added the principle of creation ex nihilo in the form of a marginal note appended the fourth principle.

 Of course, one could argue that this move indicates Maimonides' exoteric position.
 But it seems to me that Maimonides' over-dedication to a seemingly marginal detail, as a change in the center of gravity of the verses on which Abraham relies, reinforces the argument that this should be seen as an expression of his true position.